Autonomous detection system

-Autonomous Detection Systems (ADS), also called biohazard detection systems or autonomous pathogen detection systems, are designed to monitor air in an environment and to detect the presence of airborne chemicals, toxins, pathogens, or other biological agents capable of causing human illness or death.
-These systems monitor the air continuously and send real-time alerts to appropriate authorities in the event of an act of bioterrorism or biological warfare.
+Autonomous Detection Systems (ADS), also called biohazard detection systems or autonomous pathogen detection systems, are designed to monitor air or water in an environment and to detect the presence of airborne or waterborne chemicals, toxins, pathogens, or other biological agents capable of causing human illness or death.
+These systems monitor air or water continuously and send real-time alerts to appropriate authorities in the event of an act of bioterrorism or biological warfare.

 History

 In the United States, an ADS system (BDS) was developed for the U.S. Postal Service following the 2001 anthrax attacks.
-The first detection systems in U.S postal services were installed in 2006.
+The first detection systems in U.S. postal services were installed in 2006.
 To counter such problems in the future, the United States federal government set up a program called BioWatch, which operates in more than 21 cities in the US.

+In Canada, an autonomous pathogen detection system was developed by a biotechnology company called Kraken Sense for the Greater Toronto Airports Authority (GTAA) during the COVID-19 pandemic.